coffeemug/defstartup/_posts/2016-12-22-writing-well.md

   fresh enough to have an effect?
 Could I put it more shortly?
 Have I said anything that is avoidably ugly?

+# Paul Roberts

+- List as many arguments as you can.
+When you can't anymore, you've probably listed most of your cached thoughts.
+Don't use these.
+- When in doubt, go for maximum surprise.
+- Concrete is better than abstract.
+- If it is possible to cut a word out, always cut it out.
+- Don't hedge.
+Decide what you want to say and say it as vigorously as possible, without apology and in plain words.
+- Avoid pat expressions.
+They are no creation of yours but pieces of common thought floating in the community soup.
+- Choose words that are dressy instead of plain, specific instead of general, loud instead of soft.
+E.g. in place of "her heart beat," we may write, "her heart pounded, throbbed, fluttered, danced."
+- However, it should not be supposed that the fancy word is always better.
+Often it is as well to write "Her heart beat" or "It was hot" if that is all it did or all it was.
+- The meaning of a word is the sum of the contexts in which it occurs.
+When we hear a word, we hear with it an echo of all the situations in which we have heard it before.
+E.g. when you hear "mother" you probably think of home, safety, love, food.
+- Words like "mother" are loaded with associations that are hard to indicate in a straightforward definition.
+- Avoid words of such general meaning that in a particular sentence they mean nothing (e.g. "nice").
+- In particular, avoid nouns of general meaning (e.g. circumstances, cases, instances, aspects, factors, relationships, attitudes, eventualities).